Ada-Developers-Academy/core-unit-2/intermediate-sql/establishing-relationships.md

   This way is more explicit... maybe.

-  We could teach adding columns to tables to establish new foreign keys, but... they can just drop and recreate the table for now.
+  We could also teach adding columns to tables to establish new foreign keys, but... they can just drop and recreate the table for now.
 Students can research to to modify a table.
  -->

 We have created tables with primary key columns in this fashion.